The Windsor Long Walk has to be one of the most striking strolls in England.

 The Deer Park is a short add on to the Long Walk and a great one for families as the trails are well-marked and easily defined.

-If you choose to enjoy the park and castle this way, as I did, then the best option is to buy a one-way ticket to Virginia Water train station, from where you can easily access Windsor Park care of a short stroll.
+If you choose to enjoy Windsor Long Walk using this linear route, as I did, then the best option is to buy a one-way ticket to Virginia Water train station, from where you can easily access Windsor Park care of a short stroll.

 You’ll then walk for over 10km through this amazing green, enjoying many of its lakes, gardens, sculptures and historical features, before finishing at Snow Hill and descending along the Windsor Long Walk to the Castle.